AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: predefined patterns

-The search dialog contains a number of predefined search patterns for Ada, C and C++.
+The search dialog contains a number of predefined search patterns for Ada, C, and C++.
 These are generally complex regular expressions, presented in the dialog with a more descriptive name.
 For example, :guilabel:`Ada assignment`.